boydaihungst/smart-truncate.yazi/README.md

 # smart-truncate.yazi

-A [Yazi](https://github.com/sxyazi/yazi) plugin that truncates any entity component to better fit the screen.
+A [Yazi](https://github.com/sxyazi/yazi) plugin to truncate any component when rendering using Entity.

 ## Requirements